khudgins/documentation/automation/deployment_configuration/tier.rst

 #. **Label**

-   An optional color code that will be applied to the service in the enStratus console.
+   An optional color code that will be applied to the service in the Enstratius console.

 #. **Service User**